 - The diastolic is the bottom number

-According to the AHA, the results will be one of the following:
+According to the AHA, the

 - Normal: Systolic below 120 and diastolic below 80

 - Elevated: Systolic 120–129 and diastolic under 80

 - Hypertension stage 1: Systolic 130–139 and diastolic 80–89